classmateada/classmateada/README.md

 I’ve worked as a / an:

-- Game Reliability Engineer (GRE) in Garena for 8 months
+- Game Reliability Engineer (GRE) in Garena for 9 months
-- Outsourcing dispatched Software Engineer in the OpenHarmony Dept. of Huawei for 5 months
+- Software Engineer in the OpenHarmony Dept. of Huawei for 5 months

 What's more, I'm currently working on my own open-source project `Chatswood (C)` and `Parramatta (P)` and looking for an opportunity as a contract / part-time back-end developer or operating system developer.